tinayang3024/ECE1724F1-Team-Project/README.md

 ### Developer's Guide

 #### Server API endpoints
-Developers can use these endpoints to integrate the server with other clients or use curl to call the APIs:
+Developers can use these endpoints to integrate the server with other clients or use curl to call the APIs.
+All create and query APIs will return results in JSON format, and all deleting record APIs will return a `200 OK` status upon successful operation.

 - User API